Baixing: Literary compilation

-Use of surnames to determine Chinese ethnicity
+Use of surnames to study Chinese ethnicity

 Chinese surnames have been proposed to be used as an alternative method of identifying an individual ethnicity.
 Secondary data sources used by health research may not include information on race or ethnicity, and surnames are often used as a proxy when researching health care in ethnic populations.
 A study published by BioMed Central (BMC), an open-access publisher of reliable peer-reviewed journals, asserts that surname lists help to identify cohorts of ethnic minority patients, and it attempted to validate the lists to identify people of South Asian and Chinese origin.
 The study in Ontario, Canada, reviewed lists of South Asian and Chinese surnames and compared these to the Registered Persons Directory to assign specific ethnicities.
 The findings were validated against self-identified ethnicity through responses to the Canadian Community Health Survey.
 The conclusion was that surname lists can identify cohorts with South Asian and Chinese origins with a high degree of accuracy.

 A similar study in the Canadian Journal of Public Health on the validity of using surname to define Chinese ethnicity found that using surnames in existing health records and surname lists are reasonably sensitive and comparable.

 The American Journal of Epidemiology published a paper conducted from the same research in Ontario, Canada by Choi et al. (1993), using the Ontario all-cause mortality database from 1982–1989 to test if the surnames accurately identify individuals of Chinese ethnicity.
 The databases were randomly split into two and then compiled against varying cut-offs of positive likelihood ratios; surnames that did not meet the cut-off were then matched against the Book of Hundred Family Names (1973).
 The results proved reasonably positive, with high levels of sensitivity, positive predictive value, and positive likelihood ratio for both males and females.
 The research team did not find a universal set of Chinese ancestry names that can be applied in epidemiology studies.
 However, the authors proposed that every location may require ancestral names produced in its period to ensure accuracy and reliability.